XuhuiZhou/HAI-Cosys/docs/scenario_guideline.md

 #### Scenario Format
 You would want to make sure the scenario follows the JSON format that's parsable by the `HaiEnvironmentProfile` class.
 Here is an example of the class:

+> [!TIP]
+> You will see `relationship` in the generated scenario.
+The relationship between the two agents, choose from: stranger, know_by_name, acquaintance, friend, romantic_relationship, family_member.
+Do not make up a relationship, but choose from the list, 0 means stranger, 1 means know_by_name, 2 means acquaintance, 3 means friend, 4 means romantic_relationship, 5 means family_member.
+Usually the relationship between human and AI agent should choose from stranger, know_by_name, acquaintance.

 ```python
 class HaiEnvironmentProfile(EnvironmentProfile):